-SEA and deforestation
+Deforestation in South East Asia

 Southeast Asia (SEA) is characterised by complex biogeography and extensive tropical forest cover resulting in exceptional biological diversity, but has one of the highest deforestation rates in the world (Hughes 2017).
 The loss of SEA’s forests has potentially severe consequences for climate change (Ceddia et al. 2015), ecosystem-based adaptation (Estoque et al. 2019), local people (Poffenberger 2006; Culas 2007; Gaughan et al. 2009; Frewer & Chan 2014), and biodiversity (Hearn et al. 2018; Chapman et al. 2018).
 The drivers of tropical deforestation vary both by location and by scale, ranging from broader drivers such as population pressure and weak institutions (Geist & Lambin 2002), to proximate causes at a local level such as the expansion of cash crops, agriculture and other food production (Wilcove et al. 2013; Stibig et al. 2014; Imai et al. 2018; Zeng et al. 2018; Estoque et al. 2019), the associated development of roads and infrastructure that facilitate such expansion (Hughes 2018), and civil unrest and war (Kaimowitz & Fauné 2003; Price 2020).
 Despite the pressure on SEA’s forests, some countries within the region have undergone forest transitions and are seeing net increases in forest cover (Youn et al. 2017).
 There are legitimate criticisms of the simplicity of traditional metrics of forest transitions; primarily that using the broadest interpretation of ‘forest cover’ ignores forest type or quality resulting in, for example, non-native plantations counting towards net forest gains (Kull 2017).
 Nevertheless, the reduction in the loss of native forests which are inevitably required to reach a forest transition should be celebrated.

 In all Asian case studies of successful forest transition, state intervention has played a role (Youn et al. 2017).
-Government policies and legal frameworks that disincentivise forest clearance and promote sustainable land use are critical factors in facilitating behaviour change at all levels.
+Government policies and legal frameworks that disincentivise forest clearance and promote sustainable land use are critical factors in facilitating behaviour change at all levels (Ref?).
 Understanding the direct and indirect drivers of forest loss can be challenging as the processes are complex, operate at a variety of scales, and consist of multiple feedback loops and dependencies.
 Nevertheless, for effective government policies to be developed, researchers must strive to disentangle some of these relationships.
 As commercial agriculture is one of the most important drivers of forest loss around the world, and because it is a fundamental part of developing economies, it is critical to understand the links between economic development and commodity production, as this will reveal important implications for forest loss in developing countries.

 Economic land concessions

-Land acquisitions for commercial agriculture have become widespread in recent years, particularly in developing countries that have large areas of undeveloped land and that are striving for private investment to boost economic develop (Kugelman & Levenstein 2012).
+Land acquisitions for commercial agriculture have become widespread in recent years, particularly in developing countries that have large areas of undeveloped land and that are striving for private investment to boost economic development (Kugelman & Levenstein 2012).
 Such enterprises can improve agricultural productivity, stimulate local economies, and support rural development (Deininger & Byerlee 2011), yet face substantial criticisms for lacking transparent processes, abusing local land rights, and negatively affecting local livelihoods and biodiversity (Deininger & Byerlee 2011; De Schutter 2011; Davis et al. 2015).
 Cambodia saw an unprecedented surge in private land acquisitions via long-term leases for commercial agriculture, or ‘economic land concessions’ (ELCs), between 2000 and 2012, resulting in over 2 million hectares being leased by 2015 (Davis et al. 2015).
 Economic land concessions in Cambodia have faced enormous criticism due to widespread accusations of land rights abuses, corruption in the awarding of contracts, and extensive deforestation, even within protected areas (Vrieze & Kuch 2012; Global Witness 2013; Neef et al. 2013; Davis et al. 2015).

 Cambodia